ADMINISTRATION OF OPIOID ANTAGONISTS

 Opioid antagonist would mean naloxone hydrochloride or an equally safe and effective drug approved by the Food and Drug Administration for the treatment of drug overdose.

-Under the new act, the agency and the employee or agent would be immune from civil liability for injuries or damages arising from the good-faith administration of an opioid antagonist to an individual unless that conduct amounted to gross negligence that was the proximate cause of the injury or damage.
-The agency and the employee or agent would not be subject to a criminal prosecution for purchasing, possessing, distributing, or administering an opioid antagonist, as applicable, under the act.
-The immunity described in this paragraph would be in addition to any immunity otherwise provided by law.
+The library and the employee or agent would be immune from civil liability for injuries or damages arising from the good-faith administration of an opioid antagonist to an individual unless that conduct amounted to gross negligence that was the proximate cause of the injury or damage.
+The library and the employee or agent would not be subject to a criminal prosecution for purchasing, possessing, distributing, or administering an opioid antagonist, as applicable, under the act.

-Senate Bills 200 and 283 would have no fiscal impact on state or local government.
+House Bill 4366 would not have a significant fiscal impact on any unit of state or local government.

 ■ This analysis was prepared by nonpartisan House Fiscal Agency staff for use by House members in their deliberations, and does not constitute an official statement of legislative intent.